kubevault/kubevault/docs/guides/monitoring/vault-server/builtin.md

 prometheus.io/scrape: "true"
 ```

-The prometheus server will discover the service endpoint using these specifications and will scrape metrics from exporter.
+The Prometheus server will discover the Vault service endpoint and will scrape metrics from the exporter sidecar.

 <p align="center">
   <kbd>